 The ERC works to balance short-term and long-term elements of total compensation, as described in the following sections.
 The goal is to provide a meaningful level of long-term compensation to align with long-term value creation and mitigate the risk that members of management make decisions or take actions solely to increase short-term compensation while adding excessive risk to the Company.
-In that regard, the ERC believes that a greater percentage of total compensation should be in the form of long-term compensation the more senior the role is.
+In that regard, the ERC believes that a greater percentage of total compensation should be in the form of long-term compensation for more senior positions.
 The Committee also takes into account the significant ownership of Company stock by Mr. Michael when determining his long-term incentive award.

-We consider those salary and annual incentive amounts earned in 2018 and paid in 2018 to be short-term compensation.
-MVP Program payments in 2018 made from amounts earned in prior years and credited to the bonus bank for prior year MVP Program awards; and the grant date fair value of stock options awards in 2018, on the other hand, are considered to be long-term compensation.
-The following table compares the percentage of total compensation which is short-term in nature, to the percentage which is long-term in nature.
+We consider those salary and annual incentive amounts earned in 2019 and paid in 2019 to be short-term compensation.
+MVP Program payments in 2019 made from amounts earned in prior years and credited to the bonus bank for prior year MVP Program awards and the grant date fair value of stock options awards in 2019, on the other hand, are considered long-term compensation.
+The following table compares the percentage of total compensation, which is short-term in nature, to the percentage, which is long-term in nature.
+The percentages shown in this table reflect greater percentages for short-term compensation than depicted in 2018 due to significantly lower annual bonuses under the MVP Program in 2018, which in turn increased the relative percentage of long-term compensation from the payment of amounts from the bonus bank for prior years.

-Name Short-Term as % of Total Compensation (Salary and Annual Incentive Earned and Paid in 2018) Long-Term as % of Total Compensation (Payment from Bonus Bank for Prior Years and Grant Date Fair Value of Stock Options Awarded) (1)(2)
+Name Short-Term as % of Total Compensation (Salary and Annual Incentive Earned and Paid in 2019) Long-Term as % of Total Compensation (Payment from Bonus Bank for Prior Years and Grant Date Fair Value of Stock Options Awarded) (1)(2)

-Jonathan E. Michael 30% 70%
+Jonathan E. Michael 61% 39%

-Craig W. Kliethermes 33% 67%
+Craig W. Kliethermes 65% 35%

-Thomas L. Brown 37% 63%
+Thomas L. Brown (1) 68% 32%

+Todd W. Bryant (2) 76% 24%

-Jennifer L. Klobnak (1) 50% 50%
+Jennifer L. Klobnak 74% 26%

-Jeffrey D. Fick (2) 75% 25%
+Jeffrey D. Fick (3) 77% 23%

-- (1) In 2016 and in prior years, Ms. Klobnak participated in the MIP instead of MVP and consequently her long-term percentage is less than the other NEOs. - (2) Mr. Fick does not participate in the MVP Program, but instead participates in the MIP, which does not have a bonus bank or long-term payout feature, and consequently his long-term percentage is less than the other NEOs.
+- (1) Mr. Brown retired as Sr. Vice President, Chief Financial Officer and ceased serving as an executive officer on July 1.
+2019.
+He retired from the Company effective December 31, 2019. - (2) Mr. Bryant was promoted to Vice President, Chief Financial Officer on July 1, 2019.
+Prior to his promotion, Mr. Bryant participated in MIP instead of MVP and consequently his long-term percentage is less than those NEOs participating in MVP. - (3) Mr. Fick does not participate in the MVP Program, but instead participates in the MIP, which does not have a bonus bank or long-term payout feature, and consequently his long-term percentage is less than the other NEOs.